Nesaganesh/automation.d365/README.md

 # automation.d365
-This is to automate D365 Application
+This is to automate D365 Application, just for learning purpose